Old New-Gate Prison: The Woodbridge Company

 In 1709, three clergymen, John Woodbridge, Timothy Woodbridge, Jr., and Dudley Woodbridge, formed a company to extract the ore, refine it, and cast it into bars.
 They invited the people of Simsbury to participate in the venture.
 Sixty-four residents, in exchange for financial and or labor investments, became shareholders as a result.

 Excavations were made on the summit of the hill and two perpendicular shafts, one nearly eighty feet deep and the other thirty-five, were dug through the rock to raise the ore.
 Caverns were carved out at the bottom of the shafts that extended several hundred feet in various directions.

 The ore was developed amateurishly, broken out by hand, upgraded, and shipped to British consignees.
 As a result of the manner in which the ore was extracted profits were minimal.
 Twinned with this, British legislation at the time prohibited the ore from being smelted in America.
-Because they could not construct a furnace to extract the copper from the ore the entire mass had to be shipped to England resulting in large shipping costs.
+Because they could not construct a furnace to extract the copper from the ore, the entire mass had to be shipped to England, resulting in large shipping costs.
 Within four years, the venture failed.

 Continuation of mining

 Interest in the mine did not disappear with the Woodbridge Company.
 In 1714, Jonathan Belcher, William Partridge, and one of the original company’s clergy, Timothy Woodbridge Jr, leased the area from the town and raised £10,000 to resurrect the mine.

 Skilled miners were brought in to the mine in order to dig and extract the ore.
 The ore was then hauled fourteen miles to Hartford, shipped to New York City, then loaded onto ships bound for England where it was refined.

-In order to combat the percolation of water into the mine drains were dug in order to draw it away.
-However this proved unsuccessful and pumps were required to be kept running throughout the day.
+In order to combat the percolation of water into the mine, drains were dug to draw it away.
+This ultimately proved unsuccessful, and pumps were required to be kept running throughout the day.

 Alongside miners brought specifically to the mine, local workers and farmers from nearby Windsor were employed as labor.
 On top of this, African and Native American slaves, both imported and indigenous, were leased from masters and forced to work the mines.

-The vein yielded three to five percent of pure copper, however it was not enough to offset the cost of running the mine.
-Speculators pulled out and eventually Belcher dissolved the venture.
+The three to five percent yield of pure copper was not enough to offset the cost of running the mine.
+Speculators pulled out, and Belcher eventually dissolved the venture.

-Others would renew the lease, however profits continued to remain small.
-Cargoes shipped to Europe had slim returns.
-Over the years, two ships were lost, one taken by the French as a prize during war and the other sunk in the English Channel.
+Others would later renew the lease, but profits remained small and cargoes shipped to Europe generated slim returns.
+Over the years, two ships were lost; one taken by the French as a prize during war, and the other sunk in the English Channel.

-Some company owners defied the ban on smelting in America and constructed furnaces in order to pound, smelt, and refine the ore.
-This was done is secrecy, but it too proved a financial burden and was abandoned.
+Some company owners defied the ban on smelting in America and secretly constructed furnaces in order to pound, smelt, and refine the ore.
+This too proved too great a financial burden and was abandoned.